Movie Count: 67

 Tōkyō Goddofāzāzu (東京ゴッドファーザーズ)

-This movie is more grounded in plausibility and what could be called reality than all of Kon’s other films, up until the very end.
-I wouldn’t suggest this as your first Satoshi Kon experience, though as the subject matter is a bit of an acquired taste.
+Tokyo Godfathers is surprisingly more grounded in plausibility than all of Kon’s other films.
+I wouldn’t suggest this as your first Satoshi Kon experience though, as the subject matter was more-or-less designed to make its Japanese audience of the time a little uncomfortable.
 The plot follows a hobo, Gin, a transvestite (okama) Hana, and a runaway girl, Miyuki as they try to figure out how to return a baby that they found to its rightful mother.
-The creepiness factor of the relationships between the main characters and others is enough to put this one on the back-burner until you’ve seen at least one of Kon’s other works.
-But, all in all, it is a good movie, with lots to give if you’re willing/prepared to reach out and take it.
+The unorthodox characterization and slightly watered-down Kon nature of this movie are enough to put it on the figurative back-burner until you’ve seen at least one of Kon’s other works, but overall it’s a good movie with a lot to give if you are prepared to reach out and take it.

-This is Kon’s newest anime, and also my favourite of the bunch.
+This is Kon’s last anime, and also my favourite of the bunch.
 The animation is simply breath-taking.
-The plot is hard to explain, but regards a woman, Paprika, who has the power to enter other people’s dreams through the use of a device called a “DC Mini”.
-Essentially, she is charged with stopping someone who is ripping the barrier between reality and the world of dreams.
-This anime is enchanting and a definite recommendation to anyone old enough to see an anime quite rightfully rated R (in the US, it’s PG in Canada).
+The plot is hard to explain, but involves a woman named Paprika who has the power to enter other people’s dreams through the use of a device called a “DC Mini”.
+Essentially, she is charged with stopping someone who is destroying the barrier between reality and the world of dreams.
+This anime is enchanting and a definite recommendation to anyone old enough to see an anime quite rightfully rated R (in the US, it’s PG in Canada for some reason).

 The Girl Who Leapt Through Time (2006)